Checkmk/ansible-collection-checkmk.general/CONTRIBUTING.md

 ## Forum

-If you have questions, feedback and or simply no Github account feel free to reach ou to our awesome community in our [Forum](https://community.checkmk.com).
+If you have questions, feedback and or simply no Github account feel free to reach out to our awesome community in our [forum](https://community.checkmk.com).